Symmetry and topology of hyperbolic Haldane models: Computation of momentum-space Chern numbers

 \subsection{Hyperbolic Bloch Hamiltonians}

 A brief description of our construction of hyperbolic Bloch Hamiltonians is included in Sec.~\ref{sec:HBT-DOS} of the main text.
 Here, we provide the explicit Hamiltonian matrices for three selected ones, namely $\{6,4\}$, $\{8,4\}$, and $\{10,5\}$.
+All Hamiltonians are available in the Supplementary Code and Data~\cite{Chen:2023:SDC}.

 \begin{widetext} For the $\{6,4\}$ lattice, there are $6$ sites per hyperbolic unit cell.
 We label the six sites by $1\leq j \leq 6$ according to the translation $\gamma_j$ appearing at the nearest unit cell edge in Fig.~\ref{fig:unit-cells}.
-With this labelling, and with the sign convention for the staggered fluxes shown in Fig.~\ref{fig:hoppingdiagram}, the hyperbolic Bloch Hamiltonian $\mcH_{\textrm{H}}^{\{6,4\}}(k_1,k_2,k_3,k_4;m,t_1,t_2,\phi)$ is given by the $6\times 6$ matrix { } where we introduce the short-hand notations $\Phi=\e^{\imi\phi}$ and $\mathrm{E}_{ijk\ldots}=\e^{\imi k_i + \imi k_j + \imi k_k + \ldots}$, and the bar in $\mathrm{E}_{\bar{j}} = \mathrm{e}^{-\imi k_j}$ and in $\bar{\Phi}=\e^{-\imi\phi}$ encodes a minus sign inside the exponent.
-Let us emphasize that in Eq.~(\ref{eqn:fat-6-4-Hamiltonian}) we have already replaced the redundant momenta $k_5\mapsto -k_1 -k_3$ and $k_6\mapsto -k_2 - k_4$ as implied by the relators in Table.~\ref{table:unit-cells}.
+With this labelling, and with the sign convention for the staggered fluxes shown in Fig.~\ref{fig:hoppingdiagram}, the hyperbolic Bloch Hamiltonian $\mcH_{\textrm{H}}^{\{6,4\}}(k^1,k^2,k^3,k^4;m,t_1,t_2,\phi)$ is given by the $6\times 6$ matrix { } where we introduce the short-hand notations $\Phi=\e^{\imi\phi}$ and $\mathrm{E}_{ijk\ldots}=\e^{\imi k^i + \imi k^j + \imi k^k + \ldots}$, and the bar in $\mathrm{E}_{\bar{j}} = \mathrm{e}^{-\imi k^j}$ and in $\bar{\Phi}=\e^{-\imi\phi}$ encodes a minus sign inside the exponent.
+Let us emphasize that in Eq.~(\ref{eqn:fat-6-4-Hamiltonian}) we have already replaced the redundant momenta $k^5\mapsto -k^1 -k^3$ and $k^6\mapsto -k^2 - k^4$ as implied by the relators in Table.~\ref{table:unit-cells}.

 For the $\{8,4\}$ lattice, there are $4$ sites per hyperbolic unit cell, which we label by $1 \leq j \leq 4$ according to the translation $\gamma_j$ appearing at the corresponding edge in Fig.~\ref{fig:unit-cells}.
-With this labelling, and with the usual sign conventions, the hyperbolic Bloch Hamiltonian $\mcH_{\textrm{H}}^{\{8,4\}}(k_1,k_2,k_3,k_4;m,t_1,t_2,\phi)$ is given by the $4\times 4$ matrix { } where we used the same short-hand notations as in Eq.~(\ref{eqn:fat-6-4-Hamiltonian}). \end{widetext}
+With this labelling, and with the usual sign conventions, the hyperbolic Bloch Hamiltonian $\mcH_{\textrm{H}}^{\{8,4\}}(k^1,k^2,k^3,k^4;m,t_1,t_2,\phi)$ is given by the $4\times 4$ matrix { } where we used the same short-hand notations as in Eq.~(\ref{eqn:fat-6-4-Hamiltonian}). \end{widetext}

 For the $\{10,5\}$ lattice, there are $2$ sites per hyperbolic unit cell as shown in Fig.~\ref{fig:unit-cells}, which we label by $j=1,2$ such that $j=1$ corresponds to the site closer to the positive horizontal axis.
-With this labelling, and with the usual sign conventions, the hyperbolic Bloch Hamiltonian $\mcH_{\textrm{H}}^{\{10,5\}}(k_{1},k_{2},k_{3},k_{4};m,t_{1},t_{2},\phi)$ is given by the $2\times2$ matrix
+With this labelling, and with the usual sign conventions, the hyperbolic Bloch Hamiltonian $\mcH_{\textrm{H}}^{\{10,5\}}(k^{1},k^{2},k^{3},k^{4};m,t_{1},t_{2},\phi)$ is given by the $2\times2$ matrix

 where